syntaxtree/SyntaxTree.FastSpring.Api/README.md

 }
 ```

-We currently only support the order API, not the subscription one.
+We currently only support the order and coupon API, not the subscription one.

 All calls made to the FastSpring server are currently made synchronous and blocking.
 Wrap your calls into a Task if you want them to to be asynchronous.